Sale

 How much should i be taking?

 Start your day with a bottle of Milk Kefir on an empty stomach.
-If you are new to it, start with a small quantity to get your body used to it.
+If you are new to it, start with 125ml to get your body used to it.

 We do not use raw milk as it contains it’s own living colony of bacterial microorganisms, as they have not been killed through the process of pasteurization.
-This could introduce new strains, or alter the balance of bacteria already established in our milk kefir. (
+This could introduce new strains, or alter the balance of bacteria already established in our milk kefir.
+The Singapore Food Agency also prohibits the sale of raw milk in Singapore.

 Commercial Kefir v’s Home-made kefir

-Commercial brands commonly found on the shelf generally taste a lot milder (like yoghurt- but not as sweet), whilst naturally fermented Milk Kefir has more of a tart/yeasty taste and smell.
+Commercial brands commonly found on the shelf generally have very long shelf lives and can taste fairly tart.
+Freshly made and naturally fermented Milk Kefir has more of a milder profile and smell.

-Commercially bought Milk Kefir, tend to be pasteurized, have long shelf lives with probiotic powders added to it.
+Commercially bought Milk Kefir, tend to be pasteurized, and may have probiotic powders added to it.
 In order for them to safely package and standardize their product commercial providers remove a variety of bacteria and yeast strains, to limit the build up of carbon, which could lead to their bottles exploding.
 This commercial practice not only affects the natural yeasty smell of kefir, but also the taste, consistency and health benefits.

-Craft & Culture’s Milk Kefir is raw and unpasterized
+Craft & Culture’s Milk Kefirs are raw and unpasteurized

 Milk Kefir can initially be described as an acquired taste like many other fermented food and drink products.
 As such the Milk Kefir we sell as ready to consume.
 As it is a raw product, the longer it is fermented, the more sour the taste.